About us

 We hope that our audiences are enthusiastic and encouraging of innovation and new work.

-We will not censor nor selectively promote any work.
+We will not select, we do not censor and nor do we selectively promote any work.